wandevs/wandevs.org/docs/PrivateChain.md

 https://github.com/wanchain/go-wanchain/releases

+**Make sure that the version you download is v2.2.1-beta.5 or later versions.**

+**Please use the branch 2.2-dev as the latest codes if you use the source codesto compile.**

 Please download the correct file according to your local operating system.

 You will have an executable file of Gwan after you unzip the downloaded file.